david-ramsden/py-netexec/README.md

 # Limitations
 1. The device type can only be specified as an argument and not in the configuration file (i.e. per device).
-2. It is assumed the user will have an appropriate priviledge level and doesn't need to elevate.
+2. It is assumed the user will have an appropriate privilege level and doesn't need to elevate.